East Africa: Faith, Hope, & Justice Program

 Health & Safety

-Review U.S. Department of State Travel Advisory Information for Uganda and pay special attention to Local Laws and Special Circumstances sections prior to application.
+Review U.S. Department of State Travel Advisory Information for Uganda and Rwanda.
+Review the U.S. Embassy in Uganda Travel Advisory prior to application.
+Contact International Programs if you have questions.

 Visa Information